Top Five Things You Can Do with Your Boat This Winter

 Escape for Warmer Weather

 If you have a little flexibility in your schedule and a penchant for sunlight and warmer weather, it might be time to head south!
-For those who live a transient lifestyle, the “snowbird way” (meaning the migration to warmer weather when winter hits) has too many benefits to pass up.
+For those who live a transient boating lifestyle, the “snowbird way” (meaning the migration to warmer weather when winter hits) has too many benefits to pass up.

 For some, the journey itself is the destination, with plenty of little stops planned at various marinas and ports up and down the coast.
 For others, there is a mapped-out route with a strict timeline in place to get you to your final port.